 A conviction, arrest, or conviction can make it harder to get jobs, housing loans, or purchase or carry guns or improve your quality of life.

-Indiana expungements are not meant to replace pardons.
+An Indiana expungement lawyer can’t replace a pardon.
 They can only be used to forgive or compensate an offense.

 Indiana provides more relief than any other state for misdemeanors or felony offenses.